TroyB95/pixel-art-creator/README.md

 * [Contributing](#contributing)

 ## About
-A simple pixel art creator made for the first project of the Front-end Web developement nanodegree by Udacity!\n Created using plain javascript.
+A simple pixel art creator made for the first project of the Front-end Web developement nanodegree by Udacity!

+Created using plain javascript.

 ## Instructions
 Right-click to paint a pixel.

-\nLeft-click to remove paint from the pixel
+Left-click to remove paint from the pixel

 ## Contributing